China criticizes Apple for app that tracks Hong Kong police

 The demonstrations began over a proposed extradition law and expanded to include other grievances and demands for greater democracy.

-HKmap.live allows users to report police locations, use of tear gas and other details that are added to a regularly updated map.
-A version is also available for smartphones that use the Android operating system.

-The criticism of Apple followed government attacks starting last weekend on the National Basketball Association over a comment by the general manager of the Houston Rockets in support of the protesters.
-State TV has canceled broadcasts of NBA games.
+Criticism of Apple followed government attacks starting last weekend on the National Basketball Association over a comment by the general manager of the Houston Rockets in support of the protesters.
+China’s state TV has canceled broadcasts of NBA games.

-“Apple jumped into this on its own and mixed together business with politics and commercial activity with illegal activities,” the People’s Daily said.
+“Apple jumped into this on its own and mixed together business with politics and commercial activity with illegal activities,” People’s Daily said.

 The newspaper warned Apple might be damaging its reputation with Chinese consumers.